azuradara/neo-act-plugin/README.md

 - The parser does not read DPS and/or reads logs from a different chat (e.g. faction chat).
     - Fix: Click "Chat Tab Options" (the cog icon on the left of ur chat tabs) > Reset > All Settings.
 This is because the plugin reads from the default combat chat tab and does not support custom ones.
+- It keeps spewing "Failed to reolve pointer chain" errors:
+  - Make sure ACT is running as administrator.

 ## Limitations